AleksandarHaralanov/ReciPlus/README.md

 >
 > *Incorrectly following this pattern can cause the plugin to break entirely or result in improper recipes.*

+See the templates below, followed by a deeper explanation of the IDs and how you can use metadata.

 #### Setting up custom recipes
 ```yaml
 shaped: